cerner/cerner.github.io/source/_posts/2018-06-20-cerners-open-source-contributions-for-interoperability-developers.md

 tags: [engineering, open source, interoperability]
 ---

-At Cerner, developing open platforms that support interoperability standards like SMART and FHIR is integral to our mission of transforming health care.
+At Cerner, developing open platforms that support interoperability standards like SMART® and FHIR® is integral to our mission of transforming health care.
 In addition to implementing these standards into our platforms, we also participate in organizations like [HL7](http://www.hl7.org/) and the [Argonaut Project](http://argonautwiki.hl7.org/index.php?title=Main_Page) to help shape and develop these standards as well as attending and speaking at conferences on interoperability, like [FHIR DevDays this week in Boston, MA](https://www.fhirdevdays.com/boston/).

 In addition to all of this work, we're continually developing open source projects and work for the benefit of all interoperability developers.
 As we speak on and support interoperability this week in Boston for FHIR DevDays, we thought it would be great to highlight our current open source interoperability work over the past couple of years.